4d/docs/docs/API/entityClass.md

 #### Description

-The `.first()` function <!-- REF #entityClass.first().Summary -->returns a reference to the entity in first position of the entity selection which the entity belongs to<!-- END REF -->.
+The `.first()` function <!-- REF #EntityClass.first().Summary -->returns a reference to the entity in first position of the entity selection which the entity belongs to<!-- END REF -->.

 If the entity does not belong to any existing entity selection (i.e. [.getSelection( )](#getselection) returns Null), the function returns a Null value.